- A4 paper

 A message about homelessness

 - Everyone should watch the poem ‘If Everybody Is In’ by Stefan (also known as Neanderthal Bard), Crisis’ Poet in Residence.
+You can find a video of the poem on this page.

 - Everyone should chat about how the performance shared a message about homelessness.
 What did it tell people?